Jonny0201/DataStructure/README.md

 `Allocator` plays a virtual role in all container.
 The responsibility of `Allocator` is to manage the memory.

 The foremost thing I think is that the allocator should manage the memory by itself rather than by class users.
-The designer of `Allocator` shouldn't let class users deallocate the memory allocated by `Allocator`, which means the deconstructor of `Allocator` is responsible for deallocate the memory.
+The designer of `Allocator` shouldn't let class users deallocate the memory allocated by `Allocator`, which means the deconstructor of `Allocator` is responsible for deallocating the memory.

 There should be four attributions for `Allocator` : `first`, `cursor`, `end` and `size`.